gtchaos/docker-for-hadoop/README.md

 You can build your hadoop clustor directly by one shell script.
 The script could produce a docker image contains a fully compiled hadoop environment and create one bridge network named hadoop in local host.

+The docker image has added a user named hadoop(passwd: hadoop), so you can su the user to execute some jobs and tasks.

 When you first use it, make sure you have installed a docker engine in your computer.

 By default, the hadoop clustor contains 3 nodes: one master node and two slave nodes.
 You can specify the node number of hadoop clustor in `-n` option.